W-David-Porter/acim/src/text/4-the-illusions-of-the-ego/ii-the-ego-and-false-autonomy/index.md

 :::

 ::: details Note
-(6) The ‘real’ is that which never changes, or that which has ‘necessary’ as opposed to ‘contingent’ existence. (—Ed.)
+(6) The “real’ is that which never changes, or that which has “necessary’ as opposed to “contingent’ existence. (—Ed.)
 :::